 40. Take a trip to a local animal shelter.
 You can visit the animals but you can also bring a box of treats to donate to the animals residing there.

 Whatever you choose to do, enjoy this time with your children.
 Be in the moment with them and have fun!
-If you have activity ideas, feel free to leave a comment and add to this list!
+If you have activity ideas, please comment below and add to this list!